 Mental health services are provided for all three of our communities and include prevention, early intervention, and symptom management and counselling.
-The Mental Health and Addictions Program also encompasses Residential School issues and provides assistance with Indian Residential School (IRS) claims, Elders support, wills and estates.
-The team facilitates life skills in the areas of Loss & Grief, Emotion Managment, Relationships, Mental Health Disorders, and Communication and provides on going FASD and Suicide Prevention training for staff.
+The Mental Health and Addictions Program also encompasses Residential School issues and provides assistance with Elders support, wills and estates.
+The team facilitates life skills in the areas of Loss & Grief, Emotion Management, Relationships, Mental Health Disorders, and Communication and provides on going FASD and Suicide Prevention training for staff.

 The counselling services of the Mental Health and Addictions Program utilizes the Medicine Wheel and Holistic Solution Focused on the Family Systems Model, but remain flexible and is constantly changing our team approach to respond to the demands and needs of community members.
-The team ensures that all treament plans encompass the individual’s belief in culture and traditions and when referring to the residential program, the team strives to match the client with appropriate treatment centre.
+The team ensures that all treatment plans encompass the individual’s belief in culture and traditions and when referring to the residential program, the team strives to match the client with appropriate treatment centre options.

-The Mental Health and Addictions Program also provides immediate assistance for victims, their family, and/or community experiencing a criticial incident such as a sudden unexpected death, natural disaster, violence, or major accident.
-The team provides crisis stabilization; debriefing and support; and short team therapeutic assistance.
+The Mental Health and Addictions Program also provides immediate assistance for victims, their family, and/or community experiencing a critical incident such as a sudden unexpected death, natural disaster, violence, or major accident.
+The team provides crisis stabilization; debriefing and support; and short term therapeutic assistance.

 The counsellors providing services of the Mental Health and Addictions Program work in accordance with the Standards of Professionals and Paraprofessionals Working in the Field of Counselling, Code of Ethics, Quality of Practice and Code of Conduct and are provided with Clinical Supervision.
 All counselling sessions include the following components:

-- Pre-treatment planning, residential treatment referral, and aftercare
+• Pre-treatment planning, residential addiction and/or trauma treatment referral, and aftercare

 Intake Screening and Assessments